-Net cash provided by operating activities increased for the six months ended July 31, 2014 primarily due to increased net income, adjusted for increased non-cash stock-based compensation expense, depreciation of fixed assets, and amortization/accretion of securities premiums and discounts.
-The increase was also attributable to increased liabilities associated with the timing of payments to suppliers.
-The increase was partially offset by increased accounts receivable associated with the timing of payments, increased inventory purchases to support continuing growth of sales as well as decreased deferred revenue associated with the timing of inventory shipments by our logistics providers.
+Net cash provided by operating activities increased for the three months ended April 30, 2015 primarily due to increased net income, adjusted for increased non-cash stock-based compensation expense, and improved accounts receivable collection associated with the timing of payments from our major customers.
+The increase was partially offset by decreased liabilities associated with the timing of payments to suppliers and increased inventory purchases to support continuing growth of sales.